Friday, October 31, 2014

 Goalkeepers

 -- Edwin van de Sar was the greatest Dutch goalkeeper.
 Then, I took Jan Van Beveren.
-A feud with Johan Cruyff kept goalkeeper Jan Van Beveren off the 1974 World Cup team, but I did not consider it as a factor.
+A feud with Johan Cruyff kept goalkeeper him off the 1974 World Cup team, but I did not consider it as a factor.
 He was rated among the greatest ever Dutch goalkeepers.

 -- Just Göbel was a pioneer in Dutch football.
 He was also the least known player selected.
 In 1912, he was in goal when England beat the Netherlands.
-His heroic performance kept the scoreline to just 4-0. a part of the Dutch national team that beat England.
+His heroic performance kept the scoreline to just 4-0.
 He earned a standing ovation from the English fans, which reportedly first time ever given to a foreign player.
 In 1913, he was again in field against England.
 This time, the Netherlands prevailed with 2-1 victory.

 -- So Hans Van Breukelen, Maarten Stekelenburg, Eddy Graafland and Jan Jongbloed were also big names in Dutch football.
 I also came upon Frans de Munck.